Common Injuries That Come from Slipping and Falling

 For those who suffer a slip and fall, consulting with an Atlanta slip-and-fall injury lawyer is very important.
 In many situations, you can recover money after a slip and fall, either from your employer or from the property owner or person/company responsible for maintaining the property.

-At Millar & Mixon, LLC, our experienced attorneys have been representing those injured in fall accidents since 1995.
-We can put our decades of legal experience to work for you.
+At The Millar Law Firm our experienced attorneys have been representing those injured in fall accidents since 1995.
+We will put our decades of legal expertise hard at work for you.
 Give us a call today at 404-620-4301 or contact us using our online form today to learn more about your legal rights and options.

 Different Types of Atlanta Slip and Fall Injuries